 Tailored individual services are available for customers who are experiencing financial difficulties.
 There is no maximum period of time for these solutions as they as assessed on a case by case basis.

-Telstra has followed suit and stopped late fees and disconnections for small businesses and consumers who aren't able to pay their bills.
-Whilst they've announced for this to occur until the end of April, the company has said they will review their policies as the crisis continues.
+Telstra has followed suit and stopped late fees and disconnections until the end of June for small businesses and consumers who aren't able to pay their bills.

 From March 27, Optus will be offering the following to their customers (including small businesses):